klsoundarya/mindspark/README.md

 - Displays a welcoming layout with carousel about images showcasing the website features, and essential navigation links.
 - Offers quick access to the most popular or recently updated blog posts.
+- Allows users to leave a review, it has options of edit and delete for the respective users.

 **Blog Page:**